AcreetionOS/AcreetionOSDocumentationPlan/readme.md

 ## Contact

-For questions, suggestions, or support, please [open an issue](https://gitea.example.com/accretion-linux/issues) on our Gitea repository.
+For questions, suggestions, or support open an issue on [Gitea]("https://darrengames.ddns.net:30008/") or [Github]("https://github.com/AcreetionOS").

 Thank you for your interest in AcreetionOS Linux!